 Telus Corporation (TSX:T)

 TELUS is a fast-growing, global communications and information technology firm with $16 billion in annual revenue.
-With about 90,800 employees across the globe, the company serves 15.2 million customers across wireless, broadband, IP, voice, television, entertainment, video and security, healthcare, and agriculture.
-For example, the agriculture sector provides interconnected farm management systems, resulting in enhanced profitability, efficiency, and insights.
-In addition, Telus is revolutionizing the medical field through new mental health services, virtual care solutions, and virtual pharmacy innovations.
+With about 90,800 employees globally, the company serves 15.2 million customers across wireless, broadband, IP, voice, television, entertainment, video and security, healthcare, and agriculture.
+For example, the agriculture sector provides interconnected farm management systems, enhancing profitability, efficiency, and insights.
+In addition, Telus is revolutionizing the medical field through new mental health services, virtual care solutions, and virtual pharmacy innovations to become the top of Telehealth Stocks in Canada.

 With six Mobile Experience Awards and three 5G Mobile Experience Awards in 2021, TELUS once again leads the industry.
 In addition, UK-based Opensignal named TELUS the fastest mobile network experience for the eighth consecutive time.
 The year 2021 concluded with record total net customer additions of 960,000, reflecting the potency of its expansive PureFibre network capabilities.